paradaochain/docs/src/dao_type.md

 It is also likely in this case that the treasury is managed by proposals and votes.

 ## 3. Customisable (Coming Soon)

+We want to provide user with a way to design their DAOs, the permissions and governance models.